passman300/Monogame-Platformer/README.md

 # Monogame-Platformer

-School project of 2d platformer on the monogame engine
+2D platformer roguelite on the monogame engine

 ## Running
 Use VS 2019 or VS 2017 with monogame installed